ambika-ks/Code-Quiz/README.md

 ```
 AS a coding Student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I want to take a timed quiz on JavaScript fundamentals that stores high scores,
-SO THAT I can gauge my progress compared to my peers
+So that I can gauge my progress compared to my peers
 ```

 ## Acceptance Criteria